LDonn32/pands-weekly-tasks/README.md

 ## Code explained

-After defining my function and prompting user input, I need to ensure that the number the user inputs is a positive integer.
+After defining my function and prompting user input [input()function](https://docs.python.org/3/library/functions.html#input), I need to ensure that the number the user inputs is a positive integer.
 I did this by applying an if statement.

 ```
 # Ensure the number is positive.